Noise Variance Estimation Using Asymptotic Residual in Compressed Sensing: Asymptotic Residual for Optimization

-In this section, by using the CGMT framework~\cite{thrampoulidis2015,thrampoulidis2018a}, we provide an asymptotic result for the $\ell_{1}$ optimization in~\eqref{eq:optimization}, which will be used in the proposed noise variance estimation in Section~\ref{sec:proposed}.
-Although a part of the result can be derived from the general CGMT-based analysis in~\cite{thrampoulidis2018a}, we here derive the explicit formula required in the proposed method.
-Moreover, we characterize the asymptotic property of the residual $\norm{\bm{y} - \bm{A} \hat{\bm{x}}(\lambda)}_{2}^{2}$, which has not been mainly focused in the literature.
+In this section, by using the CGMT framework~\cite{thrampoulidis2015d,thrampoulidis2018}, we provide an asymptotic result for the $\ell_{1}$ optimization in~\eqref{eq:optimization}, which will be used in the proposed noise variance estimation in Section~\ref{sec:proposed}.
+Although a part of the result can be derived from the general CGMT-based analysis in~\cite{thrampoulidis2018}, we here derive the explicit formula required in the proposed method.
+We characterize the asymptotic property of the residual $\norm{\bm{y} - \bm{A} \hat{\bm{x}}(\lambda)}_{2}^{2}$ in the following.
+It should be noted that a similar analysis has been discussed in~\cite{miolane2021} for the LASSO problem, though we use more general notation for the regularizer in this paper and actually consider a different problem in Section~\ref{sec:extension}.

-In the analysis, we use the following assumption. \begin{assumption} The unknown vector $\bm{x}$ is composed of independent and identically distributed (i.i.d.) random variables with a distribution $p_{\txX}(x)$ which have some mean and variance.
-The measurement matrix $\bm{A}$ is composed of i.i.d.~Gaussian random variables with zero mean and variance $1/N$.
-The noise vector $\bm{v}$ is also Gaussian with mean $\bm{0}$ and covariance matrix $\sigma_{\txv}^{2} \bm{I}$. \end{assumption} In Assumption~\ref{ass:problem}, we assume that the Gaussian measurement matrix because it is required to apply CGMT in the rigorous manner.
+In the analysis, we use the following assumption. \begin{assumption} The unknown vector $\bm{x}$ is composed of i.i.d.\ random variables with a distribution $p_{\txX}(x)$ which have some mean and variance.
+The measurement matrix $\bm{A}$ is composed of i.i.d.\ Gaussian random variables with zero mean and variance $1/N$.
+The noise vector $\bm{v}$ is also Gaussian with mean $\bm{0}$ and covariance matrix $\sigma_{\txv}^{2} \bm{I}$. \end{assumption} In Assumption~\ref{ass:problem}, we assume the Gaussian measurement matrix because it is required to apply CGMT in a rigorous manner.
 However, the universality~\cite{bayati2013,panahi2017,oymak2018} of random matrices suggests that the analytical result also holds for other i.i.d.\ measurement matrix.
 In fact, the simulation result in~\cite{atitallah2017} shows that the result of the CGMT-based analysis is valid even for the measurement matrix from Bernoulli or Laplace distribution.
-Hence, it would be possible to utilize our theoretical result for such cases in practice.
+Hence, it would be possible to utilize our theoretical results for such cases in practice.